CHAMPION316/Riddle-Me-Batman/README.md

 # Deployment

 The site was deployed via Heroku.
-Here is the live link - [Riddle Me Batman](https://riddle-me-batman.herokuapp.com/ "link")
+Here is the live link page - [Riddle Me Batman](https://riddle-me-batman.herokuapp.com/ "link")

 The project repository was created using the *Code-Institute-Org/python-essentials-template* on GitHub and edited using GitPod.